Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 Value for Money

-It’s totally fair to say that every Harley Benton guitar, electric or acoustic, has an extremely favorable value for the money ratio.
+It’s fair to say that every Harley Benton guitar, electric or acoustic, has an extremely favorable value for the money ratio.

 This is the key point that’s making Harley Benton the king of value for money over every other brand out there.